Blowdown, $k$-wedge and evenness of quasitoric orbifolds: The -wedge construction on quasitoric orbifolds and evenness

 In this section, we introduce $k$-wedge construction on a quasitoric orbifold and show that this gives a new quasitoric orbifold.
-Next we show that if the original quaditoric orbifold $X(Q, \lambda)$ satisfies the condition $(A_1)$ as in Theorem \ref{blowdown theorem} then $2$-wedge of $X(Q, \lambda)$ satisfies same condition.
-Interestingly, this $2$-wedge construction may not be possible by iterated wedge constructions.
-Moreover we show that the main result of \cite{BSS2} is a particular case of blowdown.
+Next, we show that if the original quasitoric orbifold $X(Q, \lambda)$ satisfies the condition $(A_1)$ as in Theorem \ref{blowdown theorem} then certain $k$-wedge of $X(Q, \lambda)$ satisfies the similar condition.
+Interestingly, this $k$-wedge construction may not be possible to obtained by iterated wedge constructions if $k >1$.